montagne-dev/.github/profile/README.md

 - **Issues**: Use GitHub issues for bugs, feature requests, and questions
 - **Discussions**: Use GitHub Discussions for general questions and community chat

----

-*Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) and a well-lit path through the code forest! 🌲✨*